cdapio/cdap/cdap-docs/admin-manual/source/5-installation/ambari.rst

       **Ambari Dashboard:** Customizing Services 2

 #.
-If you wish to use the CDAP Explore service (to use SQL to query CDAP data), you must have
+To use the CDAP Explore service (to use SQL to query CDAP data), you must have Hive
-   Hive installed on the cluster, have the Hive client libraries installed on the same host as the CDAP services, and must set the *Advanced cdap-site* ``explore.enabled`` option to *true*.
+   installed on the cluster, have the Hive client libraries installed on the same host as the CDAP services, and have the *Advanced cdap-site* ``explore.enabled`` option set to *true* (the default).

    .. figure:: ../_images/ambari/ss07-config-enable-explore.png
       :figwidth: 100%